-(a) The amounts reported in the "Defined Contribution Plans" column include Company contributions to Nodak Insurance Company's 401(k) plan.
+(a) The amounts reported in the "Defined Contribution Plans" column include Company contributions to Nodak Insurance Company's 401(k) and Profit Sharing plans.

-(b) The amounts reported in the "Employee Stock Ownership Plan" column represent the market value of ESOP shares allocated to participants as of December 31, 2018.
+(b) The amounts reported in the "Employee Stock Ownership Plan" column represent the market value of ESOP shares allocated to participants as of December 31, 2020.

-(c) The amounts reported in the "Non-Qualified True-Up" column represent true-up payments to a non-qualified deferred compensation plan.
+(c) The amounts reported in the "Non-Qualified Deferred Compensation" column represent additional company contributions to a non-qualified deferred compensation plan.

-(d) The amounts reported in the "Other Amounts" column include executive wellness benefits, premiums paid for excess life insurance coverage, employer contributions to health savings accounts, spousal travel costs, and country club dues for all three named executive officers.
-Also included is a company car provided to Mr. Alexander.
+(d) The amounts reported in the "Other Amounts" column include executive wellness benefits, premiums paid for excess life insurance coverage, and country club dues for all three named executive officers.
+Also includes the value of spousal travel costs and a company car for Mr. Alexander.